reilleya/RMTS-Manual/README.md

 ## Components
 The system consists of a transmitter, receiver, and an application that is run on the user's computer.
 The transmitter is the larger of the two circuit boards included in the system and has terminal blocks around the edge for connecting transducers and the igniter.
 The receiver is the smaller board and has two connectors, one USB port for connecting to the user's computer and an RP-SMA jack for the antenna.
 The software can be downloaded from [here](https://github.com/reilleya/RMTS-Software/releases).
 ## Using RMTS
 Before using RMTS for the first time you will need to calibrate it.
-More information about what that entails it found [here](reilley.net).
+More information about what that entails it found [here](https://github.com/reilleya/RMTS-Manual#calibration).
-To assemble and use the system for a series of static fires, follow [this](reilley.net) guide.
+To assemble and use the system for a series of static fires, follow [this](https://github.com/reilleya/RMTS-Manual#firing-procedure) guide.
 ## Connection Diagram
-Coming Soon
-## Setup
-Coming Soon
-## Calibration
 Coming Soon
 ## LED Explanations
 (diagram)